JohanAOstbye/homelab/README.md

 # Homelab Kubernetes GitOps Setup

-This repository contains the Kubernetes configuration for Johan's homelab, designed for deployment via GitOps with GitHub Actions.
+This repository contains the Kubernetes configuration for Johan's homelab, designed for server-side GitOps deployment.

 ## 🏗️ Architecture